Insects deep fried on a skewer

 This versatile plant offers a range of flavours and textures that are used in a variety of dishes, including soups, stews, salads, cakes and smoothies.

-The most well-known seaweed is nori - thin, dried sheets wrapped around sushi rolls - as well as dulse, a slightly soft and chewy alternative to crisps.
+The most well-known seaweed is nori – thin, dried sheets wrapped around sushi rolls.
+Another type is dulse, which is a slightly soft and chewy alternative to crisps.

 Seaweed provides many health benefits.
-It contains iodine and tyrosine (which supports thyroid function), fibre (which promotes gut health) and various vitamins, minerals and antioxidants.
+It contains iodine and tyrosine, which supports thyroid function, fibre and various vitamins, minerals and antioxidants.

-The superfood is mostly eaten in Japan, Korea and China, however it is becoming more common in today's UK households.
+The superfood is mostly eaten in Japan, Korea and China however it’s becoming more common in today's UK households.

 4. Cell-cultured meat

 Cell-cultured meat is meat grown in a lab from an animal cell.
-It is fed nutrients and growth factor components to help it develop into a piece of meat over several weeks.
+It's fed nutrients and growth factor components to help it develop into a piece of meat over several weeks.

-Cultured meat is yet to be available in mainstream markets, but there are about 50 cultured meat start-up companies around the globe, and many have already successfully created beef, chicken and fish.
+Cultured meat is yet to be available in mainstream markets, but there are several cultured meat start-up companies around the globe, many of which have already successfully created beef, chicken and fish.

 With conventional agriculture being one of the leading causes of climate change, clean and energy-efficient meat could help to feed a growing global population.